 At the Care Center

-You will be monitored for a few hours after your biopsy.
-You will be asked to remain lying down to reduce the chance of bleeding.
-Your pulse and blood pressure will be monitored.
-Your biopsy samples will be sent to the laboratory for testing.
-You will be sent home when you are feeling well and the doctor feels that it is safe.
+You'll be watched for a few hours.
+You will be asked to remain lying down to lower the chance of bleeding.
+Your pulse and blood pressure will be checked.
+You will be sent home when you are feeling well and the doctor feels that it's safe.

 Call Your Doctor TOP

 Call your doctor if any of these occur: